Spook House / Temple Of Terror

 Closer view of a 1960s photo showing the mural with additional wall art to the left.
 Photo: J. Willard Marriott Library Special Collections, University Of Utah

 Details and photos of the ride (especially of the interior) have been very hard to come by.
-But it’s assumed that the Spook House was a typical 1950s dark ride.
-Please contact me if you have any photos or information to share about the Spook House.
+Please contact me if you have any photos or information to share about the Spook House or Temple Of Terror.
 You can also comment below if you have any memories you’d like to share.

 Terroride after dark, 2005.
 Photo: B. Miskin